-Conference Session Types
+Standard Conference Session Types

 - 1. Plenary Sessions for high-quality work that is of broad general interest.
 Each presenter will have approximately 20 minutes with 10 minutes for discussion.
 There would be 3 talks in a 90 minute session or 2 talks in a 1-hour session.
 Plenary sessions will be recorded. - 2.
 Parallel Sessions for quality work that lends itself well to oral presentation.
 Each presenter will have approximately 15 minutes with 5 minutes for discussion.
 There would be 3 papers in a 1-hour session.
 Parallel sessions will be recorded. - 3.
 Interactive Sessions for quality work that lends itself well to discussion.
-Interactive sessions include table talks and poster sessions. - Table talks are held in person with 3 presenters, a moderator, and audience members sitting around a large table.
+Interactive sessions include table talks and poster sessions. - a.
+Table talks are held in person with 3 presenters, a moderator, and audience members sitting around a large table.
 After a round of introductions, each presenter will have 7 minutes to talk followed by 8 minutes of discussion.
 Additional time in each 1-hour session will be used for general discussion.
 Table talks are held without AV and will not be recorded. - b.
 In-person poster sessions are 90 minutes long and enable attendees to circulate among a selection of posters at assigned locations.
 In-person poster sessions will not be recorded. - c.
 Virtual poster sessions will be conducted with 4 presenters in a 1-hour session, where each presentation is 7 minutes long, followed by 8 minutes of discussion.
 The moderator should prepare remarks that help foster discussion.
 Virtual poster sessions will be recorded. - 4.
 Work in Progress (WIP) Sessions for discussing work in progress that is of general interest.
 Each WIP presentation is 5 minutes, followed by 5 minutes of discussion.
 There would be up to 6 presentations in a 1-hour session.
 WIP sessions should be organized around a unifying theme that may cut across threads.
 The moderator controls the slide deck and should prepare remarks that help foster discussion.
 WIP sessions will be recorded. - 5.
 Feedback Sessions for work that needs support and guidance to bring it to the standards of the conference.
 All presentations will be done by a moderator with suggestions and ideas of things that might be done.
 Authors would be encouraged to attend.
 They will not present but should have the opportunity to share in the discussion during the moderator's presentation.
 There would be up to 6 papers in a 1-hour session based on scheduling requirements.
-Feedback sessions will be recorded. - 6.
-Lightning Talks for quality work that can be presented quickly.
-This can include virtual poster sessions, updates to work that has been previously presented, simple model insight lessons, and proposed activities for which the presenters want to invite contributions.
-Lightning talks require strong moderation and a clear theme for the entire session.
-There would be up to 6 papers in a 1-hour session.
-Lightning talks will be recorded. - 7.
-Model Exposition for interesting models that can be shared with others interactively.
+Feedback sessions will be recorded.